 Cascais benefits from a moderate climate, with hot weather in the summer and mild winters.
-In the summer there are average highs of 26°C, though daytime temperatures frequently surpass 30°C. It also has the benefit of being by the Atlantic coast, which means even on the hottest days there is usually a sea breeze to provide some relief from the heat.
+In the summer, there are average highs of 26 Degrees C, though daytime temperatures frequently surpass 30 Degrees C. It also has the benefit of being by the Atlantic coast, which means even on the hottest days, there is usually a sea breeze to provide some relief from the heat.
 In January, the coldest month, average lows are around 11°C.

 Beaches in Cascais

 Anyone looking to buy property in Cascais will probably already know that the area is famous for its beaches, with some of the most popular being Carcavelos, the Praia da Rainha in the town of Cascais, and Guincho on the coast to the north.
-The beaches are not only beautiful but also varied, Carcavelos is popular with surfers, whereas the calm waters of São Pedro are more popular with beachgoers who are looking to work on their tan.
+The beaches are not only beautiful but also varied.
+Carcavelos is popular with surfers, whereas the calm waters of São Pedro are more popular with beachgoers who are looking to work on their tan.
 The rugged coastline of Sintra offers something entirely different, and although it can be windier than Cascais, it is better for those who prefer wilder, less developed coastlines.
 One thing is for sure: Beach lovers will find many different kinds of beaches close to Cascais to explore.

 Culture in Cascais

 One of the highlights of living in Cascais is the diverse cultural activities it has to offer.
 There are a number of art galleries in the town of Cascais, including the Casa das Histórias Paula Rego and the Museu Condes de Castro Guimarães.